williardx/faceburn/readme.md

 Download Chromedriver (https://code.google.com/p/selenium/wiki/ChromeDriver) and save it to the `faceburn-master` directory you created earlier.

 Next, add your information to `config.py` using nano, a lightweight text editor: run `nano config.py` and add your information in the object called `properties`.
 Add the information between the quotation marks for each property.
+Carrier should be "verizon", "att", or "sprint".
 It should look something like this in the end:

 ```
 properties = {